Ahead of the Curve book jacket

 Over most of the 40-plus years since 1960, rising year-over-year increases in total domestic nonfinancial debt (black line) have led—typically with a one- to three-year lag—to higher interest rates, represented here by the prime rate (green line).
 Conversely, slowing growth in total domestic nonfinancial debt has usually resulted—with a similar lag—in lower interest rates.
 One notable anomaly in this relationship was the mid- to late 1980s.

-If this relationship holds true in the future, the sharp increase in total domestic nonfinancial debt that resulted in part from the growing federal deficit of the mid-2000s seems almost certain to lead to higher interest rates in the current decade.
+The sharp increase in total domestic nonfinancial debt that resulted in part from the growing federal deficit of the mid-2000s led to higher interest rates in 2005 and 2006 before the financial crisis and the sharp reduction in the Fed Funds Rate led the 10-year Treasury rate lower in 2008 and into 2009.

 Sources: Domestic nonfinancial sectors, total debt: Federal Reserve Prime rate: Federal Reserve